Jauzing/ChatSquad/README.md

 David

-For any questions or concerns, feel free to reach me by [mail](mailto:david@thomander.nu)
+For any questions or concerns you may have, feel free to reach out by [mail](mailto:david@thomander.nu).